jdjakub/papers/prog-2022/prog22-manuscript.md

 - Specializing to a specific application domain.
 - Specializing to simple small-scale needs.
 - Leveraging the background knowledge, skills, and terminologies of specific communities
-- Supporting learning with staged levels of complexity and assistive development tools.
-Better *Feedback Loops* can help.
+- Supporting learning with staged levels of complexity and assistive development tools.\cite{FullBrain} Better *Feedback Loops* can help.
 - Collapsing heterogeneous technology stacks into simpler unified systems.
 This relates to the dimension of *Conceptual Structure*.

 FORTRAN was a breakthrough in programming because it specialized to scientific computing and leveraged the background knowledge of scientists about mathematical formulas.
 COBOL instead specialized to business data processing and embraced the business community by eschewing mathematics in favor of plain English.